 No matter where you bike, obey signs and traffic laws.
 In particular, stop at all red lights and don’t proceed until the light’s in your favor.
 “Turn on red” isn’t a thing here, so wait until the light turns green in all circumstances.

-One important rule to obey is when turning right.
+One important rule to obey is the hook turn rule.
 Japanese law says that bicycles should stay on the left side of the road whenever possible.
 In other words, to turn right, you need to go straight ahead through the crosswalk, turn to the right, and go straight when the light turns again.
 Do not get into the right turn lane with vehicle traffic.

 Be aware of posted signs that indicate areas where bicycles can’t enter.
 The most depressing example of this is the Rainbow Bridge in Odaiba.
 Bikes aren’t allowed on the bridge road and you can’t ride through the pedestrian walkway.
 You can only cross if you rent a set of platform riders on which to push your bike through.
 I know – lame.